htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     setting.
 This directory must not be shared by multiple HTCondor installations, though it can be shared by all HTCondor daemons on the same host.
-Keep in mind that this directory should not be placed on an NFS mount where “root-squashing” is in effect, or else HTCondor daemons running as root will not be able to write to them.
+Keep in mind that this directory should not be placed on an NFS mount where "root-squashing" is in effect, or else HTCondor daemons running as root will not be able to write to them.
     A directory (only writable by root) on the local file system is usually the best location for this directory.